lmller/lmller.github.io/_posts/2016-12-22-kotlinproperties.md

 ###### Read-only Properties vs. Functions

-Writing a computed property like this is essentially the same as writing a function.
+Writing a property like this is essentially the same as writing a function.

 ```kotlin
 class Banana {